StreamlabsSupport/Streamlabs-Desktop/README.md

 ## I cannot find the side-dock with chat

 The side-dock with chat can only be shown when the total width of Streamlabs OBS is 1100px or greater.
-So monitors that have a horizontal resolution less than that (or you are using landscape, causing this) chat is currently unavailable.
+So monitors that have a horizontal resolution less than that (or you are using portrait, causing this) chat is currently unavailable.
 If the total width of Streamlabs OBS does meet this criteria you'll see a thin bar either on the left or right (depending on your appearance settings) to slide open the dock.

 ## Set side-dock with the chat to left side